pointrix-project/msplat/README.md

         }
 ```

 Next, we set activation functions for each attribute to ensure that they always remain within reasonable bounds.
-For the scale, which must be greater than 0, we use the absolute values, not exponential functions, which are too steep.
-For the RGB color and opacity, which are within the range of [0, 1], we choose the sigmoid function.
-As for rotation, represented using unit quaternions where the magnitude must be 1, we use normalization function.
+For *scale*, which must be greater than 0, we use the absolute values.
+For *RGB color* and *opacity*, we choose the sigmoid function to constrain the range to 0 to 1.
+As *rotation*, represented as an unit quaternion, we use normalization function to ensure that the magnitude must be 1.

 ```python
         self._activations = {